DexterDreeeam/Win-Tester/README.md

 # Win-Tester
-Win-Tester is a UI automation test tool in **Windows** platform.
+Win-Tester is a **Zero-Code** UI automation test tool in **Windows** platform.
-Record your test case and rerun it immediately.
+Record your test case just as what you did in your desktop and rerun it immediately.

-## It support platform:
+## Support Platform:
   - **Windows** only

-## It support movements:
+## Support Movements:
   - **UI Element Click**
   - **App Launch**
   - **Key Input**